 This is the first book written by Courtney Cole that I have read.
 I found the premise of the book and the title interesting when I added it to my reading list.
 If You Stay by Courtney Cole is the first novel of the Beautifully Broken Series.

 The story focuses on two characters Pax Tate and Mila Hill.
-Both are different from each other and it is opposites attract situation.
+Both are different from each other and it is an opposites-attract situation.
 Pax is an asshole; he knows it and admits it himself.
 He is a trust fund kid and there is an element of mystery about his past.
 Mila is a nice and sweet girl who owns a small shop in town.
 Their first meeting is less than ideal.
 Mila finds Pax in his car overdosed on drugs and pills late one night and saves his life.

 The story unfolds naturally and doesn’t seem forced at any point.
 Pax is fascinated by Mila after she comes to check on him in the hospital where he is recovering from the overdose.
 Pax often refers to Mila as red.
 He thinks of her as Red Riding Hood and of himself as the Big Bad Wolf.
 Pax associates all things good about people with Mila and her sweetness draws him in.
 Mila is understandably cautious about Pax because of the way she first saw him but she is just as intrigued by him as he is by her.